 A decision framework:

-1. Map current Claude Code usage patterns.
+Map current Claude Code usage patterns.
 Identify which workloads use agentic features (multi-file edits, multi-step reasoning, autonomous refactors).
-These migrate to the Agent SDK credit pool on June 15 and are most sensitive to pricing changes.
+These were the workloads the paused Agent SDK credit pool would have metered, and they remain the ones most exposed if Anthropic revives the plan.
+[Updated June 2026]

 What to watch

-Multiple June 2026 Codex releases (Bedrock support on June 1, CLI 0.137.0 on June 4, and Codex Sites) compress switching-cost reduction into a single week.
-That pace will not sustain.
-The parity features are shipping now because competitive pressure from Anthropic’s spend lead, as reported by Ramp’s April 2026 index, is real enough to justify the engineering sprint.
+Multiple June 2026 Codex releases (Bedrock support on June 1, CLI 0.137.0 on June 4, and Codex Sites) compressed switching-cost reduction into a single week.
+The original read was that the pace would not sustain.
+It did: seven more point releases landed through 0.142.2 on June 25, and the Claude Code /import command arrived in the middle of them.
+[Updated June 2026] The parity features are shipping because competitive pressure from Anthropic’s spend lead, as reported by Ramp’s April 2026 index, is real enough to justify the engineering sprint.

 For practitioners, the actionable signal is the gap between parity features and differentiated features.
 Multi-agent v2, Bedrock auth, and IDE coverage are parity plays that close existing gaps.
 The skills extension scaffold in 0.137.0 and the Codex Sites hosting model are differentiation attempts.
 Whether either becomes a genuine lock-in vector depends on adoption rates that are not yet measurable as of June 4, 2026.